-Prerequisite: 17 or higher on the ACT English portion, or equivalent.
+Prerequisite: 17 or higher on the ACT English portion,

-Grade 12

-\Book rental, fees, lab, and material costs will apply

-This course will focus on conducting academic research and documenting sources as a basis for writing argument.
-Students will continue to learn the writing process specific to logical Aristotelian theory.
-Additionally, students will learn greater analysis and recognize solid theses, construct their own argument and thesis, and collaborate with peers.
-Students will utilize a variety of textual genres as a foundation for their work, adapting if for specific audiences, and will further collaboration with peers.
+or equivalent.

+W

+WSU / English 2015 EN 2 Intermediate College Writing

-(Students completing LIBS 1704 will be able to use an academic library and the Internet to successfully identify, access, evaluate and use information resources to support academic success and lifelong learning).
+Intermediate College Writing and Research focuses on combining writing and research skills.
+It will focus on writing arguments, conducting research, and documenting sources.
+Students will continue to learn practices of successful academic writing including the writing process, writing for specific audiences, and collaboration with peers.
+Students completing this course will be able to use an academic library and the internet to successfully identify, access, evaluate and use information resources to support academic success and lifelong learning.
+This course will fulfill both the English Composition and the Information Literacy General Education core requirements (Students completing LIBS 1704 will be able to use an academic library and the Internet to successfully identify, access, evaluate and use information resources to support academic success and lifelong learning).
 Prerequisite: ENGL 1010 with "C" Grade or better, AP Language and Composition or Literature and Composition examination with a score of 3 or better, ACT English and Reading score of 29 or better